vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/008_yAtudhAnanAshanam/_index.md

 +++
 ## Comment
 The hymn, except vs. 4, is found in Pāipp. iv. also next after our hymn 7, but in the verse-order 1, 3, 2.
-For its use by Kāuç. with 7, see under the latter.
+For its use by Kāuś. with 7, see under the latter.

 ## Translations